That-Dev-Girl-Sites/jhalabi.com/_posts/2017-02-21-testing-the-final-tally.md

   - pregnancy
 tags:
   - conception
+excerpt: I am finally (gloriously) done with the testing phase.
 ---

 I am finally (gloriously) done with the testing phase.
 I actually finished last week, but have been procrastinating writing about it.